 Best MacBook Pro to Choose

-The MacBook Pro range starts with a decent-spec laptop that will suit most users, to a power-packed head turner for those with a seriously generous budget.
+The MacBook Pro range starts with a decent-spec laptop that will suit most users, moving up to a power-packed head turner for those with a seriously generous budget.
 Realistically, you don't need to plump for the top-end model unless you're really looking to do some serious graphics work.

-The Touch Bar is a feature on all 13-inch and 16-inch Pros.
+The Touch Bar is a feature on all 13-inch Pros, though not the 2021 16-inch Pro.
 It's essentially a slim touchscreen that is “context sensitive”, and can be used for scrolling through photos or scrubbing through a video.
 Is it essential?
 No. Is it cool?
-Yeah, it is.
+Depends who you ask.

 All models also enable Touch ID as a way to log into sites or pay for items.
 Again, its a nicety, not a necessity.

-Average users will get away with the entry-level 13-inch MacBook Pro.
-It may not have the processing power of the pricier models, but they won't miss that if they're simply surfing, streaming and working.
+Most users will get away with the entry-level 13-inch MacBook Pro, especially now it's been granted that M1 Chip upgrade.
+It may not have the processing power of the pricier models, but they won't miss that if they're simply surfing, streaming, and working.

-Opt for a 16-inch model and you'll get a beautiful 3072 by 1920 Retina screen.
+Opt for a 16-inch model, and you'll get a beautiful 3456-by-2234 Retina screen.
 Both are perfect for designers, but with storage purely solid state drive (SSD) based, you might want to look into a decent external hard drive for all those large image files.

 Verdict: There's no ‘bad' MacBook Pro to choose, but only opt for the 16-inch models if the kind of work you do means you can really justify the expense.
 Otherwise, it's power you may not need.